Welcome to the Home of the New Arctic Brotherhood

 The Arctic Brotherhood was formed as a fraternal organization in 1899 by gold-seeking stampeders headed for the Klondike.
-It wasn’t long before every northern frontier town and settlement of any importance boasted its Arctic Brotherhood chapter.
-Eventually 32 original “Camps” were established; and at its height, the Arctic Brotherhood boasted some 10,000 members.
+It wasn’t long before every northern frontier town, settlement and mining camp of any importance boasted its Arctic Brotherhood chapter.
+Eventually 32 original Camps were established; and at its height, the Arctic Brotherhood boasted some 10,000 members.

 “The object of this organization shall be to encourage and promote social and intellectual intercourse and benevolence among its members, and to advance the interests of its members, and those of the Northwest section of North America.”